truenas/documentation/content/SCALE/GettingStarted/FirstTimeLogin.md

 ![SignUpTrueCommandSCALE](/images/SCALE/SignUpTrueCommandSCALE.png "TrueCommand Cloud Signup")

-Once users have signed up, they can click the **CONNECT** button and enter their API key to connect SCALE to TrueCommand Cloud.
+After users sign up, they can click the **CONNECT** button and enter their API key to connect SCALE to TrueCommand Cloud.

 ![ConnectToTrueCommandSCALE](/images/SCALE/ConnectToTrueCommandSCALE.png "Connect to TrueCommand Cloud")
 {{< /tab >}}